gelin/netvalue-code-challenge/README.md

 ### Authorization

 This version of the app accepts JWT tokens only.
 But it has no methods to retrieve the token for simplicity.
+It does not use Spring Security because Spring security looks like an over-engineering for the task to parse and verify JWT tokens.

 Use [jwt.io](https://jwt.io/) to generate a token for payload like this:
 ```json